 yarn add jsx-email

-If you want to avoid global installation, you can use pnpm dlx
+If you want to avoid global installation, you can use pnpm dlx, npx, or yarn instead like so:

 $ pnpm dlx email <command>